Chapter 1 : I Know What You Did

 The cup, an inheritance from her late grandmother and fashioned from the very finest goblin bone, slips from her fingers and spirals downwards to the floor, smashing into countless, irreparable pieces.
 And yet she does not hear the sound resounding around the empty dining room with an echo that sounds almost ethereal, as if her home knows that it does not house a family any longer – only a family that is now broken.

 Her husband is gone.
-Her child is gone.
+Her daughter is gone.
 The Battle of Hogwarts occurred over a year ago, and yet the hot July sun blazes through a window she has neglected to clean, illuminating photographs of those who are standing trial for fighting on the side that lost.
 The names resound in her mind, echoing with the knowledge that she knew these people, and yet their lives are about to be decided by prejudiced, angry witches and wizards seeking revenge for the people they loved and lost in the Second Wizarding War.
 Crabbe.
 Goyle.
 Umbridge.
 Nott.
 Dolohov.
 Lestrange.
 Malfoy.

 But for the first time in the fourteen months that have passed since the day that Lord Voldemort was defeated, the names of his followers do not remain at the forefront of her mind.
-Instead, her attention is drawn to the parchment that she is clutching in her hand, or more specifically, the five words etched upon it.
+Instead, her attention is drawn to the parchment that she is clutching in her hand – or more specifically, the five words etched upon it.

 I KNOW WHAT YOU DID.